This page contains definitions for terminology used throughout Exoprise

 - UDP or (User Datagram Protocol)

 User Datagram Protocol is an alternative communications protocol to Transmission Control Protocol (TCP), is a “connectionless” protocol with a minimum of mechanisms compared to TCP/IP.
-UDP datagrams are sent without guarantee of delivery, ordering, or duplicate protection but is generally faster delivery with less overhead than TCP.
+UDP datagrams are sent without guarantee of delivery, ordering, or duplicate protection, but are generally faster to deliver with less overhead than TCP.

 - Wait time